 Globe Gear Giveaway

-Since 2012, Globe, DuPont Protection Technologies, and the National Volunteer Fire Council (NVFC) have partnered to provide state-of-the-art turnout gear to fire departments in need.
+Since 2012, Globe, DuPont Protection Solutions (DuPont), and the National Volunteer Fire Council (NVFC) have partnered to provide state-of-the-art turnout gear to fire departments in need.
 In 2017, Globe will donate a total of 52 sets of gear to 13 all-volunteer or mostly-volunteer fire departments in the U.S. and Canada that are members of the NVFC.
-Each winning department will receive 4 sets of new turnout gear.
+Each winning department will receive four sets of new turnout gear.

-To be eligible to apply for 4 sets of turnout gear through the 2017 Globe Gear Giveaway, departments must meet the following criteria:
+To be eligible to apply for four sets of turnout gear through the 2017 Globe Gear Giveaway, departments must meet the following criteria:

 - Departments must be all-volunteer or mostly-volunteer (over 50%).